-(a) Representative Councillors (other than those appointed pursuant to rule 9.12) must be directly elected to a portfolio by the graduate students at a general election in accordance with rule 12.2.
+- (a) Representative Councillors (other than those appointed pursuant to rule 9.12) must be directly elected to a portfolio by the graduate students at a general election in accordance with rule 12.3. - (b) Pursuant to rule 9.2(b), the GSA Board may determine annually the restrictions (if any) on voting in elections for Representative Councillors representing particular constituencies.

-(b) Pursuant to clause 9.7(b), the GSA Board may determine annually the restrictions (if any) on voting in elections for Representative Councillors representing particular constituencies.
+- (a) Representative Councillors elected at a general election pursuant to rule 12.3 hold office for the period: - (i) commencing at the conclusion of the annual general meeting following their election; and

-- (a) Representative Councillors elected pursuant to rule 12.2 hold office for the period: - (i) commencing at the conclusion of the annual general meeting following their election; and - (ii) expiring at the conclusion of the first annual general meeting following their election, unless a casual vacancy arises pursuant to rule 9.10. - (b) Representative Councillors appointed pursuant to rule 9.12 hold office for the period: - (i) commencing on the date of appointment; and - (ii) expiring at the conclusion of the first annual general meeting following their appointment, unless a casual vacancy arises earlier pursuant to rule 9.10. - (c) A Representative Councillor may be re-elected for one further term only.
+- (ii) expiring at the conclusion of the first annual general meeting following their election, unless a casual vacancy arises pursuant to rule 9.10. - (b) Representative Councillors appointed to fill a casual vacancy pursuant to rule 9.12 hold office for the period: - (i) commencing on the date of appointment; and - (ii) expiring at the conclusion of the first annual general meeting following their appointment, unless a casual vacancy arises earlier pursuant to rule 9.10. - (c) A Representative Councillor elected pursuant to rule 12.3 may be reelected for one further term only.
+An appointment to fill a casual vacancy will not count as a term for the purpose of this rule.